xitop/edzed/docs/blocks.rst

     :type: Circuit

     The :class:`Circuit` object the block belongs to.
-Usually there is only one circuit; an application code should use :func:`get_circuit` to get a reference to it.
+Usually there is only one circuit.
+An application code should use :func:`get_circuit` to get a reference to it.

   .. attribute:: comment